lethiess/piet/docs/PIET.md

 ## Direction Pointer <a name="directionPointer"></a>

-The direpction pointer (DP) is an internal program state controlling the program flow and is used to determine the next codel block - the
+The direction pointer (DP) is an internal program state controlling the program flow and is used to determine the next codel block - the
 Codel Chooser is also needed.

 * **Values:** up, right, bottom, down